rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 Modern churches do not teach about angels and demons, and if they do it's likely to follow from Milton's Paradise Lost (most likely unconsciously).

 In this view Satan rebelled against God and took one third of the angels with him.
-They organized in hell and vowed to do evil against man.
+They organized in hell, built the city of *Pandemonium* and vowed to do evil against man.
 Satan traveled to Eden and hid himself as a snake where he tempted Adam and Eve.
-The fallen angels (one third of the heavenly hosts), demons, do everything in their power to deceive and hurt man, the created beings made in His image.
+The fallen angels (one third of the heavenly hosts), demons, do everything in their power to deceive and hurt man, the created beings made in God's image.

 Paradise Lost is obviously not canonical, but notice how so many assume this mythology is canonical; despite none of this story being reflected anywhere in the Bible nor anywhere in the early church.
 Like the pagan mythologies, there seems to be something about these stories that must be true, as if they are hovering in or near an archytpal truth that we cannot quite articulate.